 Downloading the recent, and much-anticipated, Cyberpunk 2077 would have taken around 27 minutes and 53 seconds for Thailand-based gamers.

 The nbn™ was meant to catapult Australia into the internet age, connecting 93% of homes and businesses to the internet via fibre to the premises technology.

 Thanks to a handbrake change of approach from the incoming Liberal government in 2013, fibre-to-the-premises for all was ditched in favour of a “multi-technology mix”.

 This mish-mash of inferior technologies along with an ageing copper network has been unable to keep up with the internet needs of Australia, bringing us to this point in time, where we have worse average internet speeds than Trinidad & Tobago.

 The pace of growth in home internet usage has been rapid, to say the least, seen perfectly in the explosion of unlimited data plans throughout the industry.

 According to an ACCC market report, the percentage of fixed broadband plans with unlimited data allowances has gone from 6% in 2014-15 to 57% in 2018-19.

 That’s almost a 1000% increase in 4 years.

 With more and more connected devices as well as cloud computing and cloud gaming just around the corner, there is no sign of internet usage slowing down.

-This service is completely separate to the NBN and exclusive to Perth.
-With our Help Centre in Balcatta, you know you’re talking to Perth based experts, every time you call.
+This service is completely separate to the nbn™ and exclusive to Perth.
+With our Help Centre in Perth, you know you’re talking to Perth-based experts, every time you call.